open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 If the `logRecord` is shared[^shared], then a `LogRecordProcessor` may freely modify `logRecord` only for the duration of the `OnEmit` call.
-The modifications applied on shared data are visible in next registered processors.
+The modifications applied on shared data are visible in the next registered processors.
-If `logRecord` is needed after `OnEmit` returns (i.e. for asynchronous processing) only reads are permitted.
+If the `logRecord` is needed after `OnEmit` returns (i.e. for asynchronous processing) only reads are permitted.

 [^shared]: A shared `logRecord` means that consecutive processors receive